-Background Energy drinks are stimulant-containing beverages (primarily caffeine, taurine, and sugars) that have become increasingly popular among adolescents and young adults.
+Background: Energy drinks are stimulant containing beverages (primar ily caffeine, taurine, and sugars) that have become increasingly popular among adolescents and young adults.
 Excessive consumption has raised global public-health concerns due to associated adverse effects.

-Objective: To determine the prevalence of energy drink consumption among patients attending the Medical OPD at Allied Hospital, Faisalabad; to identify factors associated with consumption;
+Objective: To determine the prevalence of energy drink consumption among patients attending the Medical OPD at Allied Hospital, Faisalabad; to identify factors associated with consumption; and to document reported adverse effects.

 Methods: We conducted a cross-sectional study at the Medical OPD of Allied Hospital, Faisalabad.
-Using non-probability convenience sampling, 254 participants were enrolled.
+Using non probability convenience sampling , 254 participants were enrolled.
 Data were collected via a structured, self-administered questionnaire and analyzed with SPSS v.26.

 Results: Of 254 participants, 128 (50.4%) reported consuming energy drinks.
-Most consumers were male (79.7% vs 20.3% female).
-Consumption was highest among teenagers (77.4%) and young adults (62.2%).
-Sting was the most frequently used brand (41.7%).
-Common reasons for consumption included refreshment/taste (24.4%) and psychological satisfaction (8.7%).
-Over half of regular users (54.7%) reported adverse effects such as palpitations, insomnia, headache, and fatigue.
+Most consumers were male(79.7%) vs (20.3%) female.
+Consumpt ion was highest among teenagers (77.4%) and young adults (62.2%).
+Sting was the most frequently used brand (82.2%).
+Common reasons for consumption included refreshment/taste (48.4%) and psychological satisfaction (17.1%).
+Over half of regular users (54.7%) reported advers e effects such as palpitations, in somnia, headache, and fatigue.